paridhiagarwall/Documents-Documentation/AI Voice Assistant - Dashboard.md

 ### Current Priority Project

-**FNB – First Rand Bank:** This is the highest priority project requiring immediate and continuous QA attention.
+**FNB –** This is the highest priority project requiring immediate and continuous QA attention.
 All testing efforts should prioritize FNB operational stability and feature correctness above other projects.

 ### Delivered Projects with Ongoing Maintenance